 Some people don’t necessarily need direct contact with a poison ivy plant itself to develop it.
 My mother happens to be one of those people.
 Once she was just tending her small garden, not among bushes or wild foliage when it later struck.
 Apparently poison ivy’s resin managed to carry in the wind or weather to transfer itself to whatever she was touching among her plants.
+If you want some tips to avoid poison ivy, let me share some helpful advice to keep you from this horrible condition.

 Ever since that episode, we always made it a habit to immediately wash exposed skin with Fels-Napa, the laundry soap bar that you also can use to treat stains.
 In addition, we also wash all gardening tools afterwards with a soap solution as an extra safety precaution.